MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-service-order-status-and-repair-status.md

 ---
 title: Service Order Status and Repair Status
-description: The Status field in the Service Order page and the service item repair status, which is represented by the Repair Status Code field in the Service Order page have a certain relationship in Service Management.
-The service order status reflects the repair status of all the service items in the service order.
+description: The service order status reflects the repair status of all the service items in the service order.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual